Walt Disney World Resort’s theme parks are full of little kids and boring rides, right? WRONG!

 Space Mountain in Tomorrowland is hilariously fun and slightly trippy.
-This indoor roller coaster takes place in pitch black, so you never know when there will be twists, turns, or drops.
+This dark ride takes place in pitch black, so you never know when there will be twists, turns, or drops.

-I always walk off this ride slightly dizzy and laughing so hard that I have tears streaming down my face.
+I always walk off this popular ride slightly dizzy and laughing so hard that I have tears streaming down my face.
 I LOVE IT!
-Riders must be at least 3′ 8″ to ride Space Mountain.
+Guests must be at least 3′ 8″ to ride Space Mountain.

 Head to Fantasyland for the Seven Dwarfs Mine Train.